-The Health Act 2006, in force across the UK by July 2007, effectively banned smoking in most enclosed workplaces and public places.
+Smoking has been banned in most enclosed workplaces and public places since 2007.
 This means premises that have a ceiling or walls at least half the way around, including doors and windows.
 Temporary or moveable walls or roofs (such as awnings) also count as substantially enclosed.
 The act created the offence of 'smoking in a smoke-free place' and 'failing to prevent smoking in a smokefree place' for anyone who 'controls or is concerned in the management of smokefree premises'.
 The latter offence generally applies to employers or occupiers of premises, but there is also a duty on drivers of smoke-free vehicles to prevent smoking.